earchibong/Springboot-EC2-Jenkins/documentationa.md

 <br>

-*note: in the app section, we will be using a docker image `app-image.tar.gz`, so we don't need a `build` section.
-Instead, once the image is built in the jenkinspipeline, it will be transferred to the EC2 instance and deployed as the mongodb database.
+*note: in the app section, we will be using a docker image with a placeholder `${IMAGE_NAME}` that is defined in the jenkinsfile, so we don't need a `build` section.
+Instead, once the image is built in the jenkinspipeline, it will be pulled from `ECR` to the EC2 instance via the docker-compose file and deployed as the mongodb database.

 <br>